JEFH507/org-chart-goose-orchestrator/docs/adr/0017-controller-language-and-runtime-choice.md

 Date: 2025-10-31

 ## Context
 Phase 1 requires a minimal Controller runtime aligned with the OpenAPI stub (HTTP-only, metadata-only).
-We must choose a language/runtime that supports security, performance, and long-term maintainability, and aligns with Goose ecosystem practices.
+We must choose a language/runtime that supports security, performance, and long-term maintainability, and aligns with goose ecosystem practices.

 ## Decision
 Use Rust for the Controller runtime baseline in Phase 1.